imqueue/imqueue.com/tutorial/user-service.md

 import { schema } from './schema';
 ~~~

-Next thing we need to do initialize MongoDB connection on service
+Next thing we need to do is to initialize MongoDB connection on service
 start-up and init our database schema so we can use it.

 Thus, let's define the next properties on our service class: